logzio/logzio-agent-manifest/README.md

 * Some tasks depends on the application JSON (for example: metrics parameters).
 * A success message will be shown at the end of a successful run.
 * All scripts downloaded from this repo and temp files will be saved in Logz.io temp directory, which will be deleted at the end of the running.
-* A log file will be created at the beginning of the running in the directory where the agent script was running from.
+* A log file will be created at the beginning of the running in the directory where the agent script was running from (except in Windows, which will be created under `Documents` directory).

 ## Agent Script Arguments